jbendtsen/tiny-android-template/readme.md

 6) Install and run the app on a real device using ADB
 - `./run.sh`
 	- There is also a `logs.sh` script which dumps the ADB log to the console.
+	- On Linux, if `run.sh` or `logs.sh` fail with `user <user> is not in the plugdev group`:
+		- Ensure the plugdev group is created with `groupadd plugdev`
+		- Ensure the current user is part of the plugdev group with `sudo usermod -a -G plugdev <user>`
+	- If instead you get the error `missing udev rules? user is in the plugdev group`:
+		- Try killing the adb process with `kill -9 $(pidof adb)`
+		- Try unplugging and plugging in your device again
+		- Try adjusting the charging/USB options on your Android under the "Use USB for" section

 If your list of libraries change, go to step 3.